US ✆ +1 (302) 672 3007

 Good practices for promoting your website

 Major search engines, including Google, provide free tools for webmasters.
-Google's Webmaster Tools help webmasters better control how Google interacts with their websites and get useful information from Google about their site.
+Google Search Console help webmasters better control how Google interacts with their websites and get useful information from Google about their site.
 Using Webmaster Tools won't help your site get preferential treatment; however, it can help you identify issues that, if addressed, can help your site perform better in search results.
 With the service, webmasters can:

 Take advantage of Google Analytics